madhu-korada/16831_F23_HW/hw1/installation.md

 	```
 	cd <path_to_hw1>
 	$ pip install -e .

+  	6. Some other dependecies
+   	sudo apt-get install libosmesa6-dev patchelf
 	```

 This conda environment requires activating it every time you open a new terminal (in order to run code), but the benefit is that the required dependencies for this codebase will not affect existing/other versions of things on your computer.
 This stand-alone environment will have everything that is necessary.